djalbat/easy/README.md

 * The `onResize()` and `offResize()` methods are similarly defined on all elements, by way of a mixin.
 The resize functionality relies on attaching a child object to the element in question and therefore will not work for elements which cannot have child elements.
 In these cases, the `onResize()` and `offResize()` methods simply do nothing.
 Also, the aforementioned child object is given amongst others the style `position: relative` and therefore the element in question must be given either the `position: relative` or the `position: absolute` style in order for this trick to work.

-Aside from the above methods there is the aforementioned static factory method:

-- `static fromProperties(Class, properties, ...remainingArguments)`

-The `InputElement` class also has these factory methods.
-Again bear in mind that the signatures will change for classes that inherit from the `Element` class.

-The `Input` and `Textarea` classes have the following methods, taken from the `InputElement` class:
+The `Input` and `Textarea` classes also have the following methods, taken from the `InputElement` class:

 - `onChange(handler)`
 - `offChange(handler)`